Production Guide#

 Entity lifecycle standards (created_at / deleted_at on tables marked object_id core.entity_id) are enforced by a deploy-end sweep over pg_temp functions — no DDL event trigger, no superuser.
 The reconcile machinery lives in pg_temp and disappears at session end.

-Azure Cosmos DB for PostgreSQL (formerly Citus)⚠️Citus-specific semantics; advanced template not validated against sharded tables.
+Azure Cosmos DB for PostgreSQL (formerly Citus)ExpectedNot validated for sharded tablesCitus-specific semantics need project-level validation.

 Deployment strategies#